-An alloy produced by an alloy supplier will usually take the characteristics of the elements that it is made from, physical properties like electrical and thermal conductivity, reactivity and density, but this is not a guaranteed fact.
-At times, the alloy's engineering properties such as tensile and shear strength can be very different from those of the original metallic element.
-However, alloys are typically stronger, more durable metals with more desirable characteristics than those of their individual metallic components, such as increased hardness, corrosion resistance, and malleability.
+An alloy produced by an alloy supplier will usually take on the characteristics of the elements it is made from, such as physical properties like electrical and thermal conductivity, reactivity, and density, but this is not a guaranteed fact.
+At times, the alloy's engineering properties can be different from those of the original metallic element.
+However, alloys are typically stronger, more durable metals with more desirable characteristics than those of their individual metallic components, and generally possess increased hardness, corrosion resistance, and malleability.

-While in the past most alloys have been formed by melting down the materials and mixing them together, powder metallurgy is becoming an increasingly popular method of alloy formation.
-Powder metallurgy mixes dry powders, then squeezes them together under high pressure and heats them to temperatures that are just below their melting points, which results in a solid, homogeneous alloy.
-Another technique for alloy formation is ion implantation, which uses beams of ions of carbon, nitrogen and other elements, and fires.
-In this process the beam is fired into selected metals in a vacuum chamber that then produces a strong, thin layer of alloy on the metal surface.
+While in the past, most alloys were formed by melting down the materials and mixing them together, powder metallurgy is becoming an increasingly popular method of alloy formation.
+Powder metallurgy mixes dry powders, then squeezes them together under high pressure and heats them to temperatures just below their melting points, which results in a solid, homogeneous alloy.
+Another technique for alloy formation is ion implantation, which uses beams of ions of carbon, nitrogen, and other elements.
+In this process, the beam is fired into selected metals in a vacuum chamber that then produces a strong, thin layer of alloy on the metal surface.
 Additionally, alloys can also be recycled, and alloy scrap is a valuable commodity that is essential to the economic production of alloys.